Carclo (LON:CAR) Trading Down 7.8% – Here’s Why

-Carclo (LON:CAR – Get Free Report) last released its quarterly earnings results on Thursday, December 5th.
+Carclo (LON:CAR – Get Free Report) last released its earnings results on Thursday, December 5th.
 The company reported GBX 0.70 ($0.01) earnings per share for the quarter.
 Carclo had a negative return on equity of 61.91% and a negative net margin of 2.49%.
-Research analysts forecast that Carclo plc will post 4.4999999 earnings per share for the current fiscal year.
+On average, equities research analysts forecast that Carclo plc will post 4.4999999 EPS for the current year.

 About Carclo